polyseam/invisaline/README.md

 # invisaline

 A VS Code extension that visually aligns multi-line JavaScript and TypeScript template literals to match their surrounding code indentation—without changing your source file.

-## Features

-- **Visual indentation** of multi-line template literals (plain and tagged) in JavaScript, TypeScript, JSX, and TSX files.
-- **Configurable extra padding** before each line via the `invisaline.extraPad` setting (default: `2`).
-- **Live updates** while editing and viewing—decorations are applied in real time.

 ## Installation

 ### From the Marketplace

 1. Open the Extensions view in VS Code (`Ctrl+Shift+X` / `Cmd+Shift+X`).
 2. Search for **invisaline** and click **Install**.

 ### Manual (VSIX)

 1. Download the latest `.vsix` from the releases page.
 2. Install it with:
    ```bash